Next Start

 Advantages of SMAW

-• Versatile: SMAW can be used on a variety of different alloys and metals, as well as done in numerous positions.
+• Versatile: SMAW can be used on a variety of different alloys and metals, as well as in numerous positions.

 Disadvantages of SMAW